Discourse Analysis for research paper

-Discourse analysis is a Qualitative and interpretive methodology which researcher utilize for analyzing texts.
+Discourse analysis is a Qualitative and interpretive methodology that researchers utilize for analyzing texts.
 You need to make interpretations based on knowledge about the concept and also based on the detail of the material.
 You can utilize several approaches and techniques for performing discourse analysis.
-The 4 basic steps of performing discourse analysis are:
+The 4 basic steps are:

-Step 1: Defining Research Questions and select content for research
+Step 1: Defining Research Questions and selecting content for research

 At the initial step of performing discourse analysis, you need to first define research questions.
 After designing research questions you need to make the choice of material that is most suitable for answering questions.

 Is the research methodology that you can apply to both large volumes of information and smaller samples.
 It is completely based on the purpose and timescale of research.

 Example: A researcher intends to perform research on how changes in specific regime have influence public relations with business.
 The researcher then has made a decision related to examining the statement of mission and marketing strategies of 20 organizations during the last five years of change in regime.

 Step 2: Collection of information and theory on content